THE UNIVERSITY OF UTAH

 • GOALS:

-• to develop phonemic awareness (ability to hear and segment individual sounds in speech)
+• to develop phonemic awareness (attend to and segment individual sounds in speech)

 • to become familiar with sentence writing conventions (e.g., capitalization, spaces between words, punctuation)

-• The student writes a sentence from his/her own experience; the child says each word aloud while writing.
+• The student completes a high frequency sentence stem; the child says each word aloud while writing.

 • The tutor encourages the child to write down a letter/s for each sound heard.